-(3) distribute a daily journal to all members.
+(3) make a daily journal available to all members.

 10-170.
 Journals -- authentication -- availability.
-(1) The journal of the Senate must be authenticated by the signature of the President and the journal of the House of Representatives by the signature of the Speaker.
+(1) The journal of the Senate must be authenticated by the signature of the President and the journal of the House of Representatives must be authenticated by the signature of the Speaker.

-Council Services Division shall make the completed journals available to the public (sections 5-11-201
+(2) The Legislative Services Division shall make the completed journals available to the public.

 30-10.
-Committee chair.
+Joint committee chair -- exception.
 Except as provided in Joint Rule 30-50 concerning the joint meetings of the Senate Finance and Claims Committee and the House Appropriations Committee, the chair of the Senate committee is the chair of all joint committees.

 30-20.
-Voting in joint committees.
+Voting in joint committees -- exception.
 (1) Except for Rules Committees and conference committees, a member of a joint committee votes individually and not by the house to which the committee member belongs.

 30-30.
-Conference committees.
-(1) If either house requests a conference and appoints a committee for the purpose of discussing an amendment on which the two houses cannot agree, the other house shall appoint a committee for the same purpose.
+Conference committees -- subject matter restrictions.
+(1) If either house requests a conference committee and appoints a committee for the purpose of discussing an amendment on which the two houses cannot agree, the other house shall appoint a committee for the same purpose.
 The time and place of all conference committee meetings must be agreed upon by their chairs and announced from the rostrum.
 This announcement is in order at any time.
 Failure to make this announcement does not affect the validity of the legislation being considered.
 A conference committee meeting must be conducted as an open meeting, and minutes of the meeting must be kept.

 (2) A conference committee, having conferred, shall report to the respective houses the result of its conference.
 A conference committee shall confine itself to consideration of the disputed amendment.
 The committee may recommend: